Wednesday, March 2, 2011

 and annual Vertical Marathon.
 Moreover, ODAC also participate in other activities such as the Outdoor Training Camps, Night Cycling and De Urbanised Traverse.

-In 2012, Ms Tan Shuyun left the odac family, and Mr Gilbert Tay joined in.
+In 2014, Mr Gilbert Tay left the odac family, and Mr Terence Lin joined in.
 Together with Mr Gurmit and Ms Tan Yi Zhen, they run the club.